 Exp 4

-The last experiment included in this thesis was a preregistered one [ref], aimed at examining whether motion tracking is preferable over keyboard responses when studying unconscious processing.
-To do so, Experiment 4 included both motion tracking and keyboard responses sessions, allowing me to compare the sensitivity of both measures on an identical task.
+Experiment 4 was preregistered [ref], aimed at examining whether motion tracking is preferable over keyboard responses when studying unconscious processing.
+Accordingly, it included both motion tracking and keyboard responses sessions, allowing me to compare the sensitivity of both measures on an identical task.
 My approach followed the one by Xiao et al., (2015), but replaced the mouse response with a more intuitive and less effortful reaching response which does not constrain free movement (Desmurget et al., 1997; Palluel-Germain et al., 2004).
 Additionally, I improved the validity of the unconscious results by applying a rigorous awareness detection procedure that includes both an objective awareness measure (prime 2-forced-choice recognition) and a subjective trial by trial awareness measure (PAS).
-Contrastingly to Xiao et al (Xiao et al., 2015) which used an awareness measure on a separate block, awareness in my experiment was estimated in the trials of the main task.
-Since experiment 3 have shown that additional practice does not improve the number of valid trials, a separate training day was not included in experiment 4, and only one practice block was used for each session.
+As opposed to Xiao et al 2015) which used an awareness measure on a separate block, awareness in my experiment was estimated in the trials of the main task.
+Since Experiment 3 have shown that additional practice does not improve the number of valid trials, a separate training day was not included in Experiment 4, and only one practice block was used for each session.
 To prevent fatigue, each session included half the number of trials (after testing that the effect found in Exp.
 3 is found also when half the trials are used).
 In accordance with previous findings (Xiao et al., 2015; but see Dehaene et al., 2001, were a large effect was found using a keyboard) I expected that the effect found in the motion tracking session (namely, the reach area variable) would produce a larger congruency effect than the effect in the keyboard session (RT variable).

 Methods